Paolettinic/MAPD/README.md

 This will execute the algorithm "Token Passing" using the specified scenario; the available algorithms are:
 - Token Passing: "token_passing"
 - Token Passing with Taks Swaps:  "token_passing_task_swap"
-- Central:  "central" (not working on the provided maps, read the report for more information)
+- ~Central~:  "central" (not working on the provided maps, read the report for more information)
 - Task Assignment with Prioritized Path Planning:  "prioritized_task_assignment"